Information for parents

 • increased levels of stress or pressure to achieve or perform well

-• abuse in a sports setting - this guidance gives examples of how types of abuse might occur, including neglect, physical abuse, sexual abuse, emotional abuse, lower-level concerns, bullying, domestic abuse and non-recent abuse
+Our guidance gives examples of how types of abuse might occur, including neglect, physical abuse, sexual abuse, emotional abuse, poor practice, bullying, domestic abuse and non-recent abuse.

 Your child might come to you with a concern or worry.
 It’s important for you to address these concerns and raise this with the right people.